World Trade Organisation Meaning, Origin, Rounds and Objectives

 GATT incorporated the above objectives, and WTO further encompassed additional objectives, outlined as follows:

-1) To enlarge production and trade of services.
+1) To increase production and trade of services.

-2) To ensure optimum utilisation of world resources.
+2) To ensure optimum utilisation of all the resources of the world.

 3) To accept the concept of sustainable development.